airraptor17/shayannathan.com/index.md

 I went to Juanita High School as part of the University of Cambridge Program 🇬🇧 , where I earned my AICE Diploma, played football 🏈 , basketball 🏀 , and track 🏃‍♂️ , played the violin in orchestra 🎻 , and helped lead the DECA club and National Honor Society.

+## 🎨 Projects

+- Interactive map of the University of Washington where users can find the shortest path between two buildings
+- PACMAN AI Project
+- Google Trends Visualization where users can compare the top New York Times stories with Google Trends data in 2019
+- Spotify Data Visualization
+- Neural Network Framework in C
+- Podcast Topic/Feature Extraction (using Deep Learning)
+- IPhone App to play charades with friends

 ## 👋🏻 Say hi

 Wanna chat?
 Feel free to reach out!